Badnameee/pyglet-gamemaker/README.md

 <!-- *Show off what your software looks like in action!
 Try to limit it to one-liners if possible and don't delve into API specifics.* -->

-A simple program to render an empty Menu:
+A simple program to render an empty Menu with button detection:
 ```py
 >>> import pyglet_gamemaker as pgm
 >>> from pyglet_gamemaker.types import Color